mateokrillph/Framework-Methods/README.md

 # Framework-Methods

-Each R file detailedly practice a different model.
+Each R file detailedly practice a different chapter.